dotnet/android/Documentation/guides/MSBuildBestPractices.md

 # Best Practices for Xamarin.Android MSBuild targets

+## Naming in Xamarin.Android targets

+As mentioned [above](/MSBuildBestPractices.md#naming), a good amount of consideration should be done before adding new public-facing MSBuild properties.
+This is pretty clear when adding a new feature, since an obvious feature flag will be needed to enable it.

+The main thing to keep in mind here is that almost all of our public-facing MSBuild properties should be prefixed with `Android`.
+This is a good convention so it is easy to know which properties are specific to Xamarin.Android, and this will prevent them from conflicting with MSBuild properties from other products.
+All MSBuild properties are effectively "global variables"...

 ## Stamp Files

 From now on, we should try to put new stamp files in